OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 ![](CMS_UML_step_2.png)

 ##Deriving from Abstract Classes
+In this part, we will derive several
-Making an abstract interaction class
+Deriving from abstract classes let you have similar parameters for several derived classes Making an abstract interaction class

 Now let's move to our interaction with clients.
 We don't want the operator to type in the interaction stage.
 This field is crucial for our filtering, and we want the operator to select from a strictly defined list of interaction stages.